 Coveo, Microsoft Dynamics 365, and Security

-Coveo Cloud uses a flexible security model capable of reproducing any security model to make sure that your data is at least as secure in your Coveo index as it is in Microsoft Dynamics 365 (see Coveo Cloud V2 Management of Security Identities and Item Permissions).
-Whether they are in Microsoft Dynamics 365 or querying the Coveo index, your users have access to the exact same items and those not matching the current user security credentials are not included in the results list.
-Thus, they will not see in the result title or excerpt any sensitive information they are not supposed to see such as coworkers expense accounts, other teams sales leads, or other teams confidential projects.
+Coveo Cloud uses a permission model capable of reproducing any flexible security model to make sure that your data is at least as secure in your Coveo index as it is in Microsoft Dynamics 365 (see Coveo Cloud V2 Management of Security Identities and Item Permissions).
+Whether they are browsing content directly in Microsoft Dynamics 365 or searching it with Coveo, your users have access to the same items, as items not matching a user’s permissions are not included in their search results.
+Thus, they cannot use Coveo to access sensitive information that they are not supposed to see, such as coworkers’ expense accounts or confidential information handled by other teams.

-Roles: groups or users who typically have access to the items based on their role.
+Roles: groups or users who typically have access to the items due to their role.

-Each one of these levels includes two sets containing a list of allowed groups or users.
+Each of these levels includes two permission sets of allowed groups or users:

-[Level] Set: groups or users who have access to this item.
+[Level] Set: groups or users who have access to the item.

 In Microsoft Dynamics 365, the concept of denied user, i.e., a user that is explicitly forbidden to access an item, does not exist.
-You are either allowed to access an item or unknown to the item permission model.
+Users are either allowed to access an item or unknown to the item permission model.

-To resolve security on each item and determine whether an item can appear in the search results for a specific, Coveo Cloud analyzes the permissions on an item as follows:
+To resolve the permission model of an item and determine whether it can appear in the search results for a specific user, Coveo Cloud analyzes the item permissions as follows:

-For each permission level, Coveo Cloud goes through each permissions set:
+For each permission level, Coveo Cloud goes through each permission set:

-If the user is allowed in all sets, the user can see the item.
-Other permissions levels are ignored.
+If the user is allowed to access the item in all sets, the user can see the item.
+Other permission levels are ignored.

-- If the user is unknown in all sets, the next permissions level is checked.
+If the user is unknown in some or all sets, the next permission level is checked.

-- If the user is unknown in all permissions levels, the user cannot see the item.
+If the user is unknown in all permission levels, the user cannot see the item.

-They API key is a basic authentication method used to secure the interactions between Coveo for Microsoft Dynamics 365 and the Coveo Search API (see API Key Authentication).
-The key is included in each query and it identifies the API call as legitimate.
-The key is included in the entity called
+They API key is a basic authentication method used to secure interactions between Coveo for Microsoft Dynamics 365 and the Coveo Search API (see API Key Authentication).
+The key is included in each query and it identifies the API calls as legitimate.